 It is important for children to maintain their home languages as they learn English.

-- Learning in both languages may keep a child from falling behind in some areas.
+- Learning in both languages helps keep a child moving forward in many developmental areas.

 - Keeping a child’s home language helps preserve family ties.

-- Knowing more than one language can be an asset later in life.
+- Knowing more than one language is an asset.

-Make the classroom a place where all children feel they belong and are valued.
+Make the classroom a place where all children feel valued.